 Facts: Cameron, a Port Townsend resident, purchases a 42-foot sailboat from a boat dealer in Portland, Oregon.
 Cameron takes possession of the sailboat at the dealer's location in Portland and does not pay Washington's retail sales tax.
-Cameron navigates the watercraft down the Columbia River and around the Olympic Peninsula, ultimately arriving at the sailboat's place of moorage in Port Townsend.
+Cameron navigates the watercraft down the Columbia River and around the Olympic Peninsula, ultimately arriving in Port Townsend.
+Cameron entered into a long-term moorage agreement and lists the Port Townsend marina as an additional insured party on his current watercraft insurance policy.

 Conclusion: The sailboat is subject to use tax based on the combined state and local use tax rate for Port Townsend.
-Arranging for moorage in Port Townsend prior to bringing the sailboat into Washington is an act preparatory to subsequent actual use.
-Although Cameron used the vessel in Washington on the Columbia River, the use was merely transitory and insufficient to establish first taxable use in that location for purposes of the local portion of the use tax.
+Although Cameron sailed the watercraft in Washington on the Columbia River, the use was insufficient to establish first taxable use in that location for purposes of the local portion of the use tax.